mavlink/MAVSDK-docs/en/README.md

 ## Programming Languages

-MAVSDK is primarly written in C++ with wrappers available for several programming languages:
+MAVSDK is primarily written in C++ with wrappers available for several programming languages:

 - [MAVSDK-C++](https://github.com/mavlink/MAVSDK) (2016): Used in production.
 - [MAVSDK-Swift](https://github.com/mavlink/MAVSDK-Swift) (2018): Used in production.